-strongly interacting matter produced in PbPb collisions at the highest energy densities ever reached in the laboratory.
-When running in the heavy-ion mode, the LHC will collide two lead beams (as well as lighter ions in a second phase), circulating in opposite directions, at an energy of 2.75 TeV each (centre-of-mass energy $\sqrt{s{NN}}=5.5$ TeV per nucleon pair).
-Since the detector subsystems have been designed with a resolution and granularity adapted to cope with the extremely high luminosities expected in the proton-proton running mode ($\mathcal{L}\sim10^{34}\,\mathrm{cm^{-2}\,s^{-1}}$ at 14 TeV) with up to 25 simultaneous (pile-up) pp collisions per bunch crossing, CMS can also deal with the large particle multiplicities (see Fig. 1.8) anticipated for PbPb collisions at 5.5 TeV (where $\mathcal{L}\sim10^{27}\,\mathrm{cm^{-2}\,s^{-1}}$).
+The CMS experiment [52, 53] at the LHC is a general purpose detector designed to explore the physics at the TeV energy scale.
+The primary goals of the experiment are to reveal the electroweak (EWK) symmetry breaking mechanism and provide evidence of physics beyond the SM in proton-proton collisions at $\sqrt{s} = 14$ TeV, as well as to study the properties of the strongly interacting matter produced in PbPb collisions at the highest energy densities ever reached in the laboratory.
+When running in the heavy-ion mode, the LHC will collide two lead beams (as well as lighter ions in a second phase), circulating in opposite directions, at an energy of 2.75 TeV each (centre-of-mass energy $\sqrt{s{NN}} = 5.5$ TeV per nucleon pair).
+Since the detector subsystems have been designed with a resolution and granularity adapted to cope with the extremely high luminosities expected in the proton-proton running mode ($\mathcal{L} \sim 10^{34}$ cm-2 s-1 at 14 TeV) with up to 25 simultaneous (pile-up) pp collisions per bunch crossing, CMS can also deal with the large particle multiplicities (see figure 1.8) anticipated for PbPb collisions at 5.5 TeV (where $\mathcal{L} \sim 10^{27}$ cm-2 s-1).